standardhealth/spec_json2html/README.md

 ### Static Generation
-On running the `grunt` command, the Assemble plugin runs builds the website using the JSON specification hierarchy located in `spec_json2html/assets/data` and the handlebars layouts, pages , partials and helpers.
+On running the `grunt` command, the Assemble plugin builds the website using the JSON specification hierarchy located in `spec_json2html/assets/data` and the handlebars layouts, pages , partials and helpers.
 Specifically:

 - Assemble reads the hierarchy as the JSON object `hierarchy` which is navigated to determine the content of the page being generated.
 - The handlebars files in `spec_json2html/templates/layouts/` describe the parent-level HTML layouts of all pages, independent of their content.
 - The handlebars files in `spec_json2html/pages/` describe the content of the individual pages.
-That file almost immediately references handlebars partials to dictate the content of children elements.
+That file almost immediately references handlebars partials to dictate the content of child elements.
 - The handlebars partials in `spec_json2html/templates/partials` define how each child element of the SHR hierarchy should be presented in the HTML.
 The context of these partials is dictated by where we are in our navigation of the JSON hierarchy.
 Often these partials will call on children partials, located in the same directory; these calls often result in a context shift from the current element (.e.g a Namespace) to one of it's children (e.g. a specific entry).
 - The handlebars helpers in `spec_json2html/templates/helpers` are used when logic that is not inherent in Handlebars is needed such as equality checking, console logging, so on.